-Extensions and Late Penalties: The penalty for turning in late assignments is one letter grade (A to B, B to C, and C to D) for each day that the assignment is late.
+Extensions and Late Penalties: In general, the penalty for turning in late assignments is one letter grade (A to B, B to C, and C to D) for each day that the assignment is late.
 Assignments that are over three days late will not be accepted and will automatically receive an F. Extensions will only be granted in case of extenuating circumstances, such as documented medical emergencies.
 Please note that you must complete all of the assignments in order to pass the course.

 Classroom Etiquette: Unless otherwise specified, computers, tablet devices, and phones are not permitted in the classroom.
 Please refrain from using any electronic devices during our meetings, as they can be distracting to both you and your fellow classmates.
 In cases where your readings are available on Canvas, please print the readings out and bring them to class.
+According UF's to regulations regarding COVID-19, you are expected to wear approved face coverings at all times during class and within buildings even if you are vaccinated.